 Joann Sweasy, PhD, is the director of the University of Arizona Cancer Center.

-She is also the associate director for basic sciences at the UArizona Cancer Center, and holds a faculty position at the University of Arizona College of Medicine – Tucson in the Departments of Cellular and Molecular Medicine and Radiation Oncology.
+She also is a tenured professor at the University of Arizona College of Medicine – Tucson in the Department of Cellular and Molecular Medicine.

-Dr. Sweasy received her doctorate in microbiology at Rutgers University and conducted postdoctoral studies at the University of Washington.
-After joining Yale University School of Medicine in 1993, she rose through the ranks to become the Ensign Professor of Therapeutic Radiology and Associate Director for Basic Sciences at the Yale Cancer Center.
+Dr. Sweasy earned her doctoral degree from Rutgers University, studying the role of the RecA protein in the SOS response to DNA damage, under the direction of Dr. Evelyn M. Witkin.
+She initiated her research on the fidelity of DNA synthesis at the University of Washington in Dr. Lawrence Loeb’s laboratory.
+After joining Yale University School of Medicine in 1993, she rose through the ranks to become the Ensign Professor of Therapeutic Radiology and associate director for basic sciences at the Yale Cancer Center.